farhiongit/message-in-the-bottle/README.md

 #### 2. Request a token

-Blocks and waits if no tokens are available.
+A thread can request a token, and block and wait if no tokens are available.

 ```c
 bottle_recv (sem);